Best Dry River Bed Ideas to Enhance Your Garden

 It may be possible to prevent the water from washing over the garden beds if you arrange the bricks along the stream bed so that they are resting on their sides.

-This pit goes deeper into the ground than this and stretches below the surface for a little further.
+This pit goes deeper into the ground and stretches below the surface for a little further.
 Bricks are an effective strategy for absorbing moisture while keeping water from the downspout from fleeing the structure.

 Mixing some boulders and larger rocks with the smaller stones in a stream bed will give the impression that the creek bed is more realistic.